Nick Bertozzi

 Nick Bertozzi (born May 26, 1970) is an American comic book writer and artist, as well as a commercial illustrator and teacher of cartooning.
 His series Rubber Necker from Alternative Comics won the 2003 Harvey Awards for best new talent and best new series.
 He has published more than a dozen graphic novels, with about half of them collaborations and the rest written and drawn by Bertozzi.

 Early life and education

-Bertozzi was born in a naval hospital in Queens.
+Nick Bertozzi was born in a naval hospital in Queens.
 He grew up on the East Side of Providence, Rhode Island, and in Rehoboth, Massachusetts, and got his B.A., in Spanish Literature, from the University of Massachusetts Amherst.

 Bertozzi's artistic influences include Hergé's Tintin, Classics Illustrated, Jack Kirby's Kamandi, Garry Trudeau's Doonesbury, and Daniel Clowes' Eightball; as well as films like Werner Herzog's Aguirre, the Wrath of God, Stanley Kubrick's 2001: A Space Odyssey, and Akira Kurosawa's Seven Samurai.

 He has lived in Madrid, Philadelphia (where he was a manager at Fat Jack's Comicrypt), and New York City.